lbfm-rwth/GaussParallel/README.md

 n := 4000;; numberBlocks := 8;; q := 5;;
 A := RandomMat(n, n, GF(q));;
 # If you want to specify the field
-result := DoEchelonMatTransformationBlockwise(A, GF(q));;
+result := DoEchelonMatTransformationBlockwise(A, rec( galoisField := GF(q) ));;

 # If you want to specify, whether the sequential or parallel version
-# is being used (note that you also have to specify the field in this case!)
-# true means that you want to use the parallel version:
+# is being used true means that you want to use the parallel version:
-result := DoEchelonMatTransformationBlockwise(A, GF(q), true);
+result := DoEchelonMatTransformationBlockwise(A, rec( IsHPC := true ));

-# And if you want to specify the number of blocks, you have to specify
-# the field and the version, too.
+# numberBlocksHeight and numberBlocksWidth let you determine what number
-# The third argument stands for the number of blocks that the height of
+# of blocks there should be used for the calculation.
-# the matrix is divided by and the fourth argument is the number of blocks
-# that the width of the matrix is divided by.
+result := DoEchelonMatTransformationBlockwise(A, rec( numberBlocksHeight := numberBlocks, numberBlocksWidth := numberBlocks ));

+# Of course you can specify an arbitrary combination of the arguments:
-result := DoEchelonMatTransformationBlockwise(A, GF(q), true, numberBlocks, numberBlocks);
+result := DoEchelonMatTransformationBlockwise(A, rec( galoisField := GF(q), numberBlocksHeight := numberBlocks, numberBlocksWidth := numberBlocks ));
 ```

 In those cases the record `result` contains every time `vectors`, `heads`, `coeffs` and `relations`.
 But also `pivotrows`, `pivotcols` and `rank` of the matrix.